 - a few sprigs fresh rosemary for garnish

 - Set oven and prepare pan.
 Preheat the oven to 350°F and line an approximately 11-inch loaf pan with parchment paper.
 (It should be at least 3-inches deep.)
 Use a wide enough piece of parchment, so that it will cover and rise a few inches above the sides of the pan.
 Use scissors to cut a diagonal slit in each corner, so that the paper lies flat in all areas.
 Set aside.

-- In a large mixing bowl, combine the buttermilk, cream, rosemary, garlic and salt.
+- Make cream mixture.
+In a large mixing bowl, combine the buttermilk, cream, rosemary, garlic and salt.
 Set aside.

 - Prepare potatoes. fresh rosemary - Cut as little as possible off the sides and ends of the potatoes to form rectangles.
 Use a peeler to trim off any skin that might remain.
 (Save all scraps to sauté for another time.)
 Slice the rectangular potatoes as thinly as possible.
 The best way to do this is with a mandolin.
 Add the slices to the buttermilk mixture as you go, being sure to separate them so they all become well coated.

 - Slice and sauté.
 Remove the pan from the refrigerator and take off the cans and foil-wrapped cardboard.
 Use an offset spatula between the parchment and pan to gently release the potatoes.
 Use the parchment paper overhang, to carefully lift it out of the pan and onto a cutting board.Cut the loaf of potatoes into slices, about 1-inch thick.
 (And then in half if you’d like smaller portions.)
 Coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.
 When it's hot, add a few of the Potato Pavé slices to the pan.
 (If the pan doesn't sizzle when you add them, it's not hot enough -- wait until it is so it browns nicely!)
 Sauté until the bottoms are golden brown, about 3 minutes.
 Then carefully flip them over and brown the other sides.

-- Arrange the slices on a serving platter with the browned side up, garnished with fresh rosemary.
+- Serve.
+Arrange the slices on a serving platter and garnish with fresh rosemary.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking